merchantprotocol/protocol/README.md

 Available commands:
-  completion              Dump the shell completion script help                    Display help for a command list                    List commands composer composer:install        Run the composer install command docker
+  completion              Dump the shell completion script help                    Display help for a command install                 Creating a new cluster node from scratch: deploys the repo and builds the container list                    List commands update                  Updating a node that has been shut down for some time. composer composer:install        Run the composer install command docker